sbmlteam/moccasin/README.md

 The goal of this project is to develop software that uses a combination of heuristics and user assistance to help researchers export models written as ordinary MATLAB and Octave scripts.
 MOCCASIN (*"Model ODE Converter for Creating Automated SBML INteroperability"*) helps researchers take ODE (ordinary differential equation) models written in MATLAB and Octave and export them as SBML files.
 Although its scope is limited to MATLAB written with certain assumptions, and general conversion of MATLAB models is impossible, MOCCASIN nevertheless *can* translate some common forms of models into SBML.

 MOCCASIN is written in Python and does _not_ require MATLAB to run.
-It requires [libSBML](http://sbml.org/Software/libSBML) and a number of common Python 3 libraries to run.

 ✺ How it works
 ------------